-You can host your podcast through podcasting platforms like Buzzsprout, Libsyn, or Blubrry.
+You can host your podcast through podcasting platforms like Spreaker, Buzzsprout, Libsyn, or Blubrry.
 Most of these podcast hosting platforms offer free trials, numerous SEO and marketing options, plenty of storage, and other essential features.

-Although there’s nothing wrong with shared hosting, but using it for something like podcasting has its fair share of problems.
+Although there’s nothing wrong with shared hosting, using it for something like podcasting has its fair share of problems.
 In the case of shared hosting, you can’t control things like server downtime, server crashes, and more.
 It’s fine as long as nothing goes wrong, but if something does, it will spell trouble.

 Although you can publish your new podcast episodes to podcast directories like iTunes, podcast hosting service gives you the desired flexibility and control.

 - High bandwidth